Finding the right equipment and assistive technology

 • reviews on YouTube

-Reviews and advice about equipment and technology are based on people’s personal experiences.
+Reviews and advice are based on people’s personal experiences.
 What works for someone else may not work for you.

 Reviews are not professional advice unless from the company or qualified expert.
 Only follow advice you feel comfortable with.